dragonflydb/dragonfly/README.md

 Dragonfly currently supports ~185 Redis commands and all Memcache commands besides `cas`.
 Almost on par with the Redis 5 API, Dragonfly's next milestone will be to stabilize basic functionality and implement the replication API.
 If there is a command you need that is not implemented yet, please open an issue.

-For Dragonfly-native replication, we are designing a distributed log format that will support exponentially higher speeds.
+For Dragonfly-native replication, we are designing a distributed log format that will support order-of-magnitude higher speeds.

 Following the replication feature, we will continue adding missing commands for Redis versions 3-6 APIs.